This post may contain affiliate links. Please see my disclosure policy for details.

 Where is Dartington Hall in Totnes and how to get there

 Dartington Hall Hotel is tucked away inside an estate, so you’ll need to navigate off the main roads to access it.

 By Car: From the A38, you’ll need to take the road towards Totnes on the A385.
 Then you turn into Dartington Village.

 By Train: The nearest train station is Totnes.
 From there, it’s a 35-minute walk or you can take a taxi to the hotel.
 Bus option below.

 Bus to Dartington Hall: The number 165 Country Bus Devon service from Broadhempston – Totnes, runs to both Dartington Village and the inner estate.
 The number 88 only stops at the Village.

 Parking at Dartington Hall

-Dartington Hall does have a pay & display car park that you will need to pay for here.
+Dartington Hall does have pay & display car parks that you will need to pay for here.
 But, the good news for residents is that it’s completely FREE.

-You just need to pop in your licence plate number at the desk when you check in and how many nights your staying and that’s it!
+You just need to pop in your license plate number at the desk when you check in and how many nights you’re staying and that’s it!

 You can come and go as often as you please as it runs on number plate recognition.